What Causes Chin Wrinkles and How to Soften Them

 Professional care is helpful when chin wrinkles are persistent, when your home routine has plateaued, or when you are unsure whether the issue is dehydration, texture, muscle movement, or laxity.

-At Lumina Skin Sanctuary in Babcock Ranch, professional skincare is built around customized facials, clinically informed treatments, professional-grade skincare products, and a holistic approach to healthy-looking skin.
-For chin wrinkles, a consultation can help determine whether your skin needs hydration, barrier repair, gentle resurfacing, anti-aging support, or referral for a medical aesthetic option.
+At Lumina Skin Sanctuary in Fort Myers, professional skincare is built around customized facials, professional-grade skincare products, and a holistic approach to healthy-looking skin.
+We welcome clients from Babcock Ranch, Cape Coral, Punta Gorda, and across Southwest Florida to our Fort Myers studio.
+For chin wrinkles, a consultation can help determine whether your skin needs hydration, barrier repair, gentle resurfacing, or anti-aging support, or whether a medical aesthetic option through a physician would be a better fit.

 Customized facial treatments